DmitryKalinovskyi/PuzzleShop/README.md

 # API interaction

 >[!TIP]
->:heavy_check_mark: - provided query is free to use
+>✔️ - provided query is free to use
->:warning: - query in developement and not fully tested
+>⚠️ - query in developement and not fully tested
->:x: - query is not implemented or don't work properly
+>❌ - query is not implemented or don't work properly

 ## List of queries for unauthorized access